 Available as major (B.A. and B.S. degree) and minor

-Communication shapes both individuals and our society.
-Your study of communication will help you understand the process, appreciating both the art and science of connecting in a meaningful way with one another.
+Communication shapes individuals and society.
+Your study of communication will help you understand the process, appreciating the art and science of connecting in a meaningful way with one another.

 Putting knowledge to workEach concentration requires an internship.
 Choose from our exciting possibilities or find your own.
 Our students have previously completed internships with:

-Communication Studies is part of the Department of Communication within the School of Professional Studies.
+Communication Studies is part of the Department of Communication within the College of Arts and Sciences.

 A degree in communication sets you up for success in a wide variety of careers.